 Many people turn to junk food when they are anxious, and this is counterintuitive.

-After pregnancy especially, it is crucial to eat nutritious foods for a healthy body.
+After pregnancy especially, it is crucial to eat nutritious foods like fermented probiotic foods for a healthy body and microbiome.

 Snack on fruits and vegetables and maintain a balanced diet; you will feel the benefits, and help to curb mental health issues.

 Isolation will only worsen your state of mental health.

 Talking to your friends or partner about your feelings is a great way to relieve pressure, and the feeling of being overwhelmed.

 Sharing your fears and emotions without judgement is the perfect way to destress.

 Having a network of support helps give you the strength to cope.

 If you don’t have anyone you can trust with your innermost thoughts, there is your GP, local support groups, online therapy sites and also organisations such as Mind.

 5. Get Enough Rest – One Of The Hardest, Yet Most Effective Strategies To Help Postnatal Anxiety

 Sleep deprivation and mental health problems do not go well together.